12 Best portable standalone drawing tablets

 Screen Size: Tablets come in different shapes and sizes, but typically screens will range from 8″ to 16″.

 Often when working on a smaller size tablet screen, the UI element of the art program takes up a significant amount of screen space.
-Leaving a smaller screen to work. of course, it’s more potable to carry out than larger size tablets.
+Leaving a smaller screen to work. on the other hand, it’s more potable to carry than larger size tablets.

-Having a larger screen gives you a huge advantage as working on this screen size gives you a much superior drawing, viewing media or editing photos experience.
+Having a larger screen gives you more room to write/draw, resulting in a much superior drawing, viewing and editing experience.

 Screen Resolution: As with monitors, the resolution of your tablet determines how clear the images on the screen will appear.
 The higher the resolution, the more accurate and smooth your strokes will be.